Salisbury selectmen OK cornhole tournament liquor license

 A nine-alarm fire displaced 36 people and destroyed five buildings on Central Avenue, including Michael’s Oceanfront Motel, in the early morning of Jan.
 17.

-The town established a relief fund for the fire victims that raised more than $25,000 by Jan.
-31. The tournament Saturday will benefit the fund.
+The town established a relief fund for the fire victims that raised $54,675 as of Feb.
+9, according to Town Manager Neil Harrington.

-The nonprofit organization and competitive cornhole club wanted to feature a beer garden at the tournament.
+The nonprofit club wanted to feature a beer garden at the tournament Saturday.
 Selectmen voted unanimously Monday night to approve a one-day liquor license for the event.

 Club President Edju Martin told selectmen his organization is dedicated to raising money for people in need.